usds/techfar-hub-website-v3/How-To-Update/fragments-and-promo.md

 visible: true
 ---

-Learn from the good work of your peers, or contribute your own!
+Learn from the good work of your peers or contribute your own!
 ```

 This is a slight elaboration on the data used by [aliases](static-files-and-aliases.md) elsewhere on the site: